ICELAND & THE HIGHLANDS

 HIGHLIGHTS:

-Ride with a herd of 60 free-running horses
+• Ride with a herd of loose horses

-Ride through deserts of volcanic ash, between mountains, glaciers, and volcanoes
+• Ride through deserts of volcanic ash, between mountains, glaciers, rivers and volcanoes

 Information Concerning all Rides in Iceland